 Parameters - Panel Page

-The Panel parameter page controls panel attributes such as display on/off, enable on/off, panel help, and background images.
+The Panel parameter page controls panel attributes such as display on/off, enable on/off, panel help, and interactions with the cursor.

 Mouse UV Buttons